Marianne Faithfull - As Tears Go By (1965)

 296 Locomotive Breath by Jethro Tull 1971

 I first heard this song at school.
 The older kids were playing it in the Art Room.
 I was in there helping out with something.
 The art room was a great escape from the race race that was the schoolyard.
-I wasn't into sport so I was drawn to the library and the art room.
-I was lulled into serenety by that long jazzy piano intro and then bang..in comes the heavy guitar riff.
+I wasn't into sports so I was drawn to the library and the art room.
+I was lulled into serenity by that long jazzy piano intro and then bang..in comes the heavy guitar riff.
 And it's one of those guitar riffs one learns in the seventies.

 Sunday, September 25, 2011